AshitJ1/EShop-UI/README.md

 Run npm run e2e to execute the end-to-end tests via Protractor.

 # Further help
-To get more help on the Angular CLI use ng help or go check out the Angular CLI Overview and Command Reference page.
+To get more help on the Ionic CLI & Angular CLI use ng help or go check out the Ionic Framework docs, Angular CLI Overview and Command Reference page.

+# Running Application
+To run the Project first Clone the repository in local folder from the Repository URL & Afterwards run npm install in the respective directory to rebuild all the necessary dependencies eg. (node_modules etc), Finally run ionic serve to serve open.

 # Screens 📷